Subscribe to Our Blog

 In this tech tip, we review the components you’ll need – spectrometer, light source, sampling optics -- to make reflectance and color measurements.
 Configure components to optimize your setup for myriad applications.

-Here’s a sample Ocean Insight reflectance system that uses a reflection probe as the sampling device.
+Here’s a sample Ocean Optics reflectance system that uses a reflection probe as the sampling device.
 The tablet shown here is a stand-in for laptop PCs and other computing devices.
-This is just one example of dozens of different reflectance and reflected color measurement configurations possible with Ocean Insight spectrometers and accessories.
+This is just one example of dozens of different reflectance and reflected color measurement configurations possible with Ocean Optics spectrometers and accessories.

 Your choice of light source depends on the wavelength range of interest.
 The broad, smoothly varying output of a tungsten halogen source is ideal for reflectance at visible wavelengths, and for sorting or color applications.
 The HL-2000 series is the choice here, with standard, long-life and high-power versions available.